-In this tutorial, we will transcribe an hour audio file using Distill Whisper - an optimized version of Whisper-large-v2 but 60% faster and within 1% of the error rate.
-We will accept either a base64 encode string of the audio file or an URL from which we can download the audio file from.
+In this tutorial, we’ll transcribe an hour-long audio file using Distill Whisper - an optimized version of Whisper-large-v2 that’s 60% faster while maintaining accuracy within 1% of the original.
+We’ll accept either a base64-encoded string of the audio file or a URL to download the audio file.

 To see the final implementation, you can view it here